 See in Glossary.
-If you enable Realtime Global Illumination (Realtime GI) in your Scene, Realtime Lights also contribute indirect lighting to a Scene.
+If you enable Realtime Global Illumination (Enlighten Realtime Global Illumination) in your Scene, Realtime Lights also contribute indirect lighting to a Scene.

-Realtime GI is suitable for games targeting mid-level to high-end PC systems and consoles.
-Some high-end mobile devices might also be powerful enough to make use of this feature, but you should keep Scenes small and the resolution for real-time lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
+See in Glossary is suitable for games targeting mid-level to high-end PC systems and consoles.
+Some high-end mobile devices may also be powerful enough to make use of this feature, but you should keep Scenes small and the resolution for real-time lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

-See in Glossary low to conserve system resources.
+See in Glossary low to ensure acceptable performance.

 To disable the effect of Realtime GI on a specific Light, select the Light GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary and, in the Light component, set the Indirect Multiplier to 0.
 This means that the Light doesn’t contribute any indirect light to the Scene.

 To disable Realtime GI altogether, open the Lighting window (menu: Window > Rendering > Lighting) and uncheck Realtime Global Illumination.

 For detailed step-by-step advice on using Enlighten Realtime Global Illumination, see the Unity tutorial on Precomputed Realtime GI.